Code-Institute-Submissions/ci_milestone2/README.md

 Nav:

-- [ ] Make sure links are not broken and are linking to correct page.
+- [x] Make sure links are not broken and are linking to correct page.

-- [ ] Scroll down and see the arrow up coming up on the right hand side of the screen.
+- [x] Scroll down and see the arrow up coming up on the right hand side of the screen.
-- [ ] Click on arrow up to bring to top.
+- [x] Click on arrow up to bring to top.

 Main section:

-- [ ] Search for an ingredient and dish pressing enter.
+- [x] Search for an ingredient and dish pressing enter.
-- [ ] Search for an ingredient and dish pressing the search button.
+- [x] Search for an ingredient and dish pressing the search button.
-- [ ] Perform search ticking one, two, three and four checkboxes.
+- [x] Perform search ticking one, two, three and four checkboxes.
-- [ ] Click on clear icon to clear contents of search bar.
+- [x] Click on clear icon to clear contents of search bar.
-- [ ] Click on link "See Recipe" on recipe card.
+- [x] Click on link "See Recipe" on recipe card.

 Inspiration section:

-- [ ] Use arrows to navigate through the recipe cards.
+- [x] Use arrows to navigate through the recipe cards.
-- [ ] Click on link "See Recipe" on recipe card.
+- [x] Click on link "See Recipe" on recipe card.

 Nutritional value:

-- [ ] Enter ingredient list with expected values and perform search pressing enter.
+- [x] Enter ingredient list with expected values and perform search pressing enter.
-- [ ] Enter ingredient list with expected values and perform search pressing search button.
+- [x] Enter ingredient list with expected values and perform search pressing search button.
-- [ ] Enter ingredient list missing one of the required search term (either missing the unit or measure).
+- [x] Enter ingredient list missing one of the required search term (either missing the unit or measure).
 Expect to see the error message mentioned above in the [Existing Features](#error-handling-nutritional-value) section.

 Footer:

-- [ ] Click on nav links in the footer.
+- [x] Click on nav links in the footer.

-- [ ] Click on social media links.
+- [x] Click on social media links.

 Contact Form:

-- [ ] Try to submit the empty form.
+- [x] Try to submit the empty form.
 Expect to see the error message underneath each required field.
-- [ ] Try to submit the form with an invalid email address and verify that a relevant error message appears.
+- [x] Try to submit the form with an invalid email address and verify that a relevant error message appears.
-- [ ] Try to submit the form with all inputs valid.
+- [x] Try to submit the form with all inputs valid.
 Expect to see success message.

 #### Browser and Device Testing

-The website was tested on the browsers and devices as follows:
+The website was tested on the browsers and devices as follows.
+The website was not tested on a mobile as I do not have access to one.

 | Device | Browser           | OS                   | Compatibility |
 | ------ | ----------------- | -------------------- | ------------- |